 Once Google rolls out the source code of a new Android version, the developer’s community starts working on releasing custom ROMs with the latest flavor.
-As a result, there are plenty of Android custom ROM distributors in the market.
+As a result, plenty of Android custom ROM distributors are in the market.
 However, many provide unstable, buggy ROMs that are not for everyday use.
-But a few third-party distributors offer amazing firmware with small or drastic changes in the custom UI.
+However a few third-party distributors offer unique firmware with small or drastic changes in the custom UI.

 Advantages of Custom ROM

 To flash a custom ROM, you need to unlock the phone bootloader and install a custom recovery.
 Moreover, don’t forget to take a Nandroid backup and update USB drivers.
-Furthermore, you can install GApps and get the Google services as well.
-If you are a newbie, these technical terms might sound a little too much for you.
+Furthermore, you can install GApps and get Google services as well.
+These technical terms might sound a little too much for you if you are a newbie.
 But trust me, I’ve been there as well.
 For me, it all started back in 2012 when I came across an XDA guide to root and install ROM on my Samsung Galaxy Fit.

 Initially, I was scared and hesitant to implement the process.
-The fear was not about the failure instead of bricking the phone and making it useless.
+The fear was not about failure but instead about bricking the phone and making it useless.
 Thankfully, everything went well, and I successfully flashed my first custom ROM.
 I was stunned and happy with the enhanced performance and the unique features.
 There was no looking back after that.
-I started flashing different custom ROMs on my device one after another.
+I started flashing different custom ROMs on my device, one after another.